JoyitaF/JoyitaF.github.io/_projects/3_project.md

 ---
 layout: page
 title: Cloud-Based Vaccine Tracking System- A Study on Confidentiality and Performance Trade-offs
-description: journal
+description: extended course project
 img: assets/img/cloud-vac.png
-importance: 2
+importance: 3
 category: work
 related_publications: false
 ---
     This study explores the extent of prioritization between confidentiality and security.
+It is an extended version of my Cloud Computing course project for IUB.
     This is an especially important consideration for sensitive data such as electronic health records.
-    I am conducting the literature review and documentation for this upcoming journal paper.
+    I conducted the literature review and documentation for this paper.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">